 Airway Focused Dentistry or Airway Dentistry is a new term for what we have been doing in Atlanta for 25 years.
 Airway (focused) dentistry simply means the dentist is looking beyond the teeth into the space behind, above, and below the mouth that is where our airway lives.
 It is remarkable to observe the growth and development from a young child with a tiny nose and chin into an adolescent and adult, as the face including the nose and mouth grow downward and forward when growth and function are coordinated.

 Pediatric growth and development in dentistry takes this airway focus to heart: some specific areas of concern include tongue tie management, enlarged adenoids and tonsils and allergies as reasons for mouth-breathing, overall tone of the body and the role it plays on posture and how posture affects airway and vice versa, and general pediatric dental development.
 DEKA QuietNite Laser Snoring therapy can assist managing the enlarged tonsils.
+Functional growth appliances work very well in the middle childhood years to expand the palate, which then provides more space for the tongue to engage the roof of the mouth, which then creates a pressure gradient on the floor of the nose and thereby facilitates nasal respiration.

 In our adult population, we offer snoring and sleep apnea solutions for airway focused dentistry patients who are either not candidates for or intolerant to C-PAP therapy.
 In our adult population, we also evaluate the role that bruxism (tooth grinding) and TMJ dysfunction or jaw pain have on sleep issues.
+Because growth is mostly complete in adults, the functional appliances would not be appropriate; however, palatal expansion in the adults is possible through either Homeoblock therapy (which is tooth borne) or DOME Zero which is truly bone-borne expansion.

 Some of the tests we use to determine what type of airway focused dentistry is appropriate: